jimmymathews/gman/readme.md

 `gman` is a lightweight `ncurses`-based text-mode tool for navigating and annotating a mathematical graph, also known as a network.
 For example, notes for a project, references for an article--or Hasse diagrams, Cayley graphs, ... .

 Originally, I started writing this program because I wanted a minimalist personal wiki for organizing notes and references.
-The other programs I found were too mouse-driven, feature-loaded, or application-specific, and I wanted something simpler than Emacs Org-mode.
+The other programs I found were too mouse-driven, toolbar-loaded, or application-specific, and I wanted something simpler than Emacs Org-mode.

 ![](images/expand_view.gif)